AgentMC/Sao19/Translate/En/Part2.md

 _── No matter if I’m the knight apprentice, the most important role of a woman is to give birth and bring up a child.
 Sure, they say even the head of integrity knights, even that kind of person raises a baby.
 And there is no law that could say anything is wrong with “my recommendation is my son”, but not like this, not with this person..._

-In the past, Kirito secretly told Ronnie and Tiese.
+In the past, Kirito secretly told Ronye and Tiese.

 The Highest Priest who ruled the former Axiom Church gathered those who excelled in sword skill and sacred art from all empires and turned them into an integrity knight.
 However, in fact, knights were deprived from previous memories by the forbidden technique called “The synthesis ritual”, and instead they were given false memories that they were summoned from the divine world.